AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 - Popular sports like **athletics**, **gymnastics**, and **swimming** have many participants, increasing competition compared to less-known sports.

 - Less-known sports have fewer participants, giving countries with less focus on sports a higher chance of winning.
 - Countries should train athletes in multiple sports, not just one or two, to avoid failure.
 The Olympics is about continuous improvement, so diversifying can help find a sport they excel in.
 - Many countries stop participating in the Olympics after a few attempts due to a lack of success.
 They should try all sports to find where they can win medals and then train their athletes accordingly.

-- While training is crucial, factors like age, height, weight, and BMI also matter in the Olympics.
+- While training is crucial, factors like **age**, **height**, **weight**, and **BMI** also matter in the Olympics.
 For example, a 10-year-old can’t outrun a 25-year-old, and an 8-foot-tall player has an advantage in basketball over a 5-foot-tall player.
 - Countries without cold climates are less likely to participate in the Winter Olympics.
 They struggle to train athletes for cold conditions, affecting performance.
-Solutions are needed from both countries and the IOC(International Olympic Committee).
+Solutions are needed from both countries and the **IOC**(International Olympic Committee).
 - The Winter Olympics have fewer sports due to less participation.
 It should offer as many sports as the Summer Olympics to increase interest and participation.
 - Many countries don’t participate in women’s sports.
-The IOC should promote gender, cultural, and racial equality to ensure no one is left behind in the Olympics.
+The **IOC** should promote gender, cultural, and racial equality to ensure no one is left behind in the Olympics.

 # Questions & Hypotheses